The Most Dangerous St. Louis Roads for Pedestrians

 By reducing the number of lanes and adding more parking, they hope to cut down on the number of pedestrians crossing in high traffic.
-Officials also hope the lane reduction slows down drivers.
+Pedestrian accidents are an ongoing problem in this area, as high speeds associated with multiple lanes create a dangerous environment for anyone on foot.
+Officials hope the lane reduction slows down drivers.
 Some neighborhood residents are suing the city to move the project along faster.

 Natural Bridge Avenue is an area where St. Louis drivers tend to speed, frequently endangering pedestrians and leading to four fatal wrecks in 2019.
-According to St. Louis police, Natural Bridge saw almost 1,800 crashes between 2012 and 2017.
+It’s almost impossible to fathom, but Natural Bridge saw more than 1,400 crashes between 2012 and 2017.